Grades K & 1

-Like to get your feet wet?
-Join us in exploring four different marine communities (salt marshes, sandy shores and the rocky shoreline) along the Milford Point Audubon.
-Trips to the seashore will include using scientific equipment to collect water and specimen samples, as well as creating your own marine field guide.
-Back at the laboratory we will set up our own saltwater aquariums for observation, learn how to use a microscope and take a look at the many creatures not visible to the naked eye!
-We will also venture to the Norwalk Aquarium (Maritime Aquarium) towards the end of the second week, will add to our observations of marine organisms found in Long Island Sound.
+Join us in exploring three different marine communities (salt marshes, sandy shores and the rocky shoreline) along the Milford Point Audubon.
+Trips to the seashore will include using scientific equipment to collect water and specimen samples.
+Back at the laboratory we will set up our saltwater aquariums for observation, and take a look at the many organisms visible to the naked eye.
+A trip to the Norwalk Aquarium (Maritime Aquarium) towards the end of the second week, will add to our observations of the marine organisms found along the Milford Point Audubon.

 Junior Engineers: Science & Technology

 Sports Science I | NEW!

 Students will explore the science behind sports and athletics through interesting experiments and activities.
 The science of throwing a "curve ball", "jumping" to make that slam dunk, throwing a spiral pass and more will be some of the topics explored.

 Grades 7, 8 & 9

 Further your explorations of chemistry and physics at an advanced level with computer-based lab probes and other analytical instruments.
-Design experiments to solve problems such as which fruit has the most Vitamin C?
-How can banana ripening be controlled?
-What is the chemical energy in a cheese puff?
-Design and launch hot air balloons, synthesize fireworks, participate in the Microscale Gas Olympics and Bubble Derby.
+Design experiments to solve problems.
+Though-provoking projects will be done.
 All experiments are designed with safety in mind.

 Forensic Science II